Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Product Owner provides the stakeholders with acceptance forms at the Sprint Review to record their formal agreement over the delivered software.
 - [x] The Product Owner actively asks for stakeholder input and expectations to incorporate into the Product Backlog.
 - [ ] The Product Owner has the final call over the requirements and should involve the stakeholders as little as possible.
-- [ ] The Product Owner rites the Usser Storiess as provided by the stakeholders.
+- [ ] The Product Owner rates the User Stories as provided by the stakeholders.

 **[⬆ Back to Top](#table-of-contents)**